jaya/elixir-starter/exercices.md

 { "error": "task already completed"}
 ```

+8)  Extract all the request handling to a Process that will process the request async.

-8) Extract all the request handling to a GenServer that will process the request async.
+9) Extract all the request handling to a GenServer that will process the request async.

-9) Add Supervision to the Application
+10) Add Supervision to the Application

-10) Unit & Integration tests
+11) Unit & Integration tests